COAzure/global-azure-boot-camp-2017/Containers/Session 1 - Hands On/readme.md

 Now that you're connected, you can run the Docker client on your local machine and use port forwarding to execute commands in the Azure Container Service.
 Leave the SSH window open while you work through the next exercise.

 <a name="Exercise4"></a>
-## Exercise 4: Create a Docker image and run it in a container
+## Exercise 4: Deploy a Docker container to Azure Container Service

-Now comes the fun part: creating a Docker image and running it inside a container in Azure.
-If you haven't already installed the Docker client, refer to the instructions at the beginning of this lab to download and install the Docker client for your operating system.
+To create a new container in the Docker Swarm, use the `docker run` command (ensuring that you have opened an SSH tunnel to the masters as per the prerequisites above).
+This example creates a container from the yeasy/simple-web image.

-1. Open a terminal window (macOS or Linux) or a Command Prompt window (Windows) and navigate to the "resources" subdirectory of this lab.
-It contains the files that you will build into a container image.
+1. Open a terminal window (macOS or Linux) or a Command Prompt window (Windows).

-	Take a moment to examine the contents of the "resources" subdirectory.
-It contains a file named **Dockerfile**, which contains the commands Docker will use to build a container image.
-It also contains a Python script named **convertimages.py**, a subdirectory named "input," and a subdirectory named "output."
-The latter subdirectory is empty.
-The "input" subdirectory contains several color JPG images.
-The Python script enumerates the files in the "input" subdirectory, converts them to grayscale, and writes the grayscale images to the "output" subdirectory.

 1. If you are running macOS or Linux, execute the following command in the terminal window: